 Early application is strongly recommended to be considered for scholarships, assistantships or other forms of financial support.
 Please note that admission into the program is not a guarantee of financial support.
 Ph.D. students who are selected for funding typically receive the following yearly financial package for a period of up to four years.

 The Carlos Alvarez College of Business provides support for Ph.D. student academic travel and generous grants to support research.
-The Accounting Department offers additional fellowships/scholarships to top students on a competitive basis.

 For more information contact Dina Krasikova, Ph.D. program advisor.